Jou719/Holo360D/README.md

 Loading scripts and official preprocessing/evaluation pipeline are **to be released**.

 A minimal usage example (placeholder) will be provided in future updates.

+## 🔮 Inference
+We have released the inference code and checkpoint for fine-tuned Pi3 on the Holo360D ([click here](https://github.com/Jou719/Holo360D/tree/main/Pi3_Finetuned_Holo360d))

 ## 📬 Contact